A Vampire In Vegas

 “The Gift That Keeps On Giving”

 I became one of the undead a week ago.
 It happened at a nightclub on the Las Vegas Strip where I really had no business being—not at my age, anyway.
-The sucker that nailed me (beg pardon) is a well-groomed gorgeous young hunk that I, busy girl, should not have been flirting with in the first place.
+The sucker that nailed me (beg pardon) was a well-groomed gorgeous young hunk that I, busy girl, should not have been flirting with in the first place.
 Until Greg came along, I was alive and living amongst the millions of rational people who don’t believe in vampires, werewolves, witches, or any undead ghouls, ghosties or goblins.

 On that uplifting note, let’s get back to my dark dilemma and my equally as dark mentor, Greg.
 I wasn’t sure what his true intent was that fateful night when he insisted on walking me to my car.
 I hadn’t minded flirting with the seductive young man in the crowded nightclub.
 However, in the gloomy near emptiness of the parking garage, I regained a small portion of my numbed senses.